 Diamond adopts Ellman Service’s classification of human societies into four categories of increasing population size, political centralisation and social stratification – band, tribe, chiefdom, and state.
 Diamond stresses that the boundaries of these concepts are not neat, they blend into each other.
 Importantly, each is unique according to its circumstances and above all its culture.

-Nevertheless the four Service categories are handy labels to enable a basic understanding, while acknowledging the categories are not clean and separated at the edges.
+Nevertheless the four Service categories are handy labels to enable a basic understanding, while acknowledging that the categories are not clean and separated at the edges.
 Specialists who want to go into more detail and make finer distinctions may use more categories.

 I recall Ronald Wright making a similar comment, but with slightly larger numbers, 30-40 adults, with humans spending around 98% or more of their history that way.